St. Olaf College is committed to the safety and well being of our campus community. In the event of an emergency, follow the steps outlined below.

 Whom to call

-A Public Safety officer will be immediately dispatched to the scene of the incident, where they will assess the situation and determine if local police, fire, or medical response is required.
+A Public Safety officer will be immediately dispatched to the scene of the incident, where he or she will assess the situation and determine if local police, fire, or medical response is required.
 If so, Public Safety will call 911 and coordinate the arrival of emergency personnel on campus.

-In the case of a life-threatening emergency, dial 9-911 for immediate response.
+In the case of a life-threatening emergency, dial 9-911 (from an on-campus landline; 911 from any other phone) for immediate response.

-When calling, please be ready to give your name, location (including building and room number), and a concise description of the emergency.
-Do not hang up until encouraged to do so; the dispatcher may need additional information and have instructions to pass on.
+When calling, be ready to give your name, location (including building and room number), and a concise description of the emergency.
+Do not hang up until encouraged to do so as the dispatcher may need additional information and have instructions.

 Campus notication of an emergency